naren200/naren200.github.io/_projects/imc.md

 ### Solidworks Design and CNC Machining
-In our project, **SolidWorks** played a pivotal role in the design phase, allowing us to create precise and intricate 3D models of the components and structures.
-These detailed designs were then translated into reality using a **CNC machine**, which skillfully carved the **acrylic sheets** with remarkable precision.
-The CNC machine ensured that the acrylic sheets were cut to exact specifications, maintaining the integrity and accuracy of the final product.
-This seamless synergy between advanced design software like SolidWorks and state-of-the-art CNC machining technology was instrumental in achieving high-quality results for our project in the **engineering industry**.
+In our project, **SolidWorks** was instrumental in designing precise 3D models.
+These designs were brought to life through a **CNC machine**, which meticulously carved **acrylic sheets** with precision.
+This synergy between design software and CNC technology ensured high-quality results in the **engineering industry**.

 <img src="../imgs/projects/cob-DesignSolidWorks.png" alt="drawing" width="650"/>
 <img src="../imgs/projects/cob-robotAllsideView.png" alt="drawing" width="650"/>